LinsongGuo/linsongguo.github.io/content/about/_index.md

         institution: 'Teaching Assistant of C++ Programming Course, SJTU'
         start_date: 'Sep 2019'
         end_date: 'Jan 2020'
-        info: Designed some assignments, gave a lecture about the introduction to C++ programming, guided a group of students in programming and algorithms, and contributed one programming problem to the final exam.
+        # info: Designed some assignments, gave a lecture about the introduction to C++ programming, guided a group of students in programming and algorithms, and contributed one programming problem to the final exam.
     - course:
         degree: Guided by [**Prof. Yong Yu**](http://apex.sjtu.edu.cn/members/yyu)
         institution: 'Member in ACM-ICPC Team, SJTU'
         start_date: 'Jun 2018'
         end_date: 'Jul 2019'
-        info: I was a member of a team named **Quasar**.
-In this team, I practiced programming and algorithms with two other team members at least twice each week.
-And we won **three gold medals (one 1st runner-up)** in ACM-ICPC Asia regional contests and one gold medal in China Collegiate Programming Contest.
-Therefore, my programming and algorithmic abilities have been improved in the ACM-ICPC team.
+        info: A member of a team named Quasar.
+Earned three gold medals (one 1st runner-up) in ACM-ICPC Asia regional contests and one gold medal in China Collegiate Programming Contest.

 project:
     - course: